Congress addresses bomb threats, security at historically black colleges, universities - NewsBreak

 Since the beginning of this year, lawmakers say at least 36 historically Black colleges and universities have reported bomb threats with more than a dozen threats on the first day of Black History Month alone.

-The FBI is now treating these threats as being “investigated as “racially or ethnically motivated violent extremism and hate crimes.”
+The FBI is now investigating these threats “investigated as “racially or ethnically motivated violent extremism and hate crimes.”

 The agency said this investigation is their highest priority.

-While meeting with Congress Thursday, HBCUs talked about some of their experiences after bomb threats targeted their schools.
+While meeting with Congress Thursday, HBCU talked about some of their experiences after bomb threats targeted their schools.

 “No threat either real or fictitious could stand against our legacy, our community and our commitment to supporting each other,” said Burke.